Al Walker

 Al Walker (born March 19, 1959) is an American former basketball coach.
 He currently is a pro personnel scout for the Detroit Pistons of the NBA, a position he'd held since 2015.
 He played college basketball for the Brockport Golden Eagles, won a gold medal with Team USA in the 1981 Maccabiah Games in Israel, and played one year of pro basketball in Israel.
 He served as the head coach for the Colorado College, Cornell University, Chaminade University of Honolulu and Binghamton University men's basketball teams.

 Biography

 Playing career

-Walker played college basketball from 1978-81 for the Brockport Golden Eagles.
+Walker played college basketball from 1978 to 1981 for the Brockport Golden Eagles.
 He earned honorable mention on the Small College All-American team.
 At Brockport, in 2012 he ranked fifth all-time in rebounds (706; 2nd at the time of his graduation) and 20th in scoring (856), while playing only three seasons.

 He graduated magna cum laude with a BS in physical education from Brockport State College in 1981, and earned a masters in sports psychology from UNC-Chapel Hill.

 Walker is Jewish, and played basketball for Team USA in the 1981 Maccabiah Games in Israel, winning a gold medal with David Blatt, Danny Schayes (the first round draft pick of the NBA's Utah Jazz), and Willie Sims.
 In 1982 he then played one year of pro basketball in Israel.